OmarMiniesy/Notes/Networking/Address Resolution Protocol (ARP).md

 * DST IP: RECIPIENT IP.
 * DST MAC: `00:00:00:00:00:00`.

-This packet is recieved by everyone on the network.
+This packet is received by everyone on the network.
 Only the host that communication is intended with replies.
 ###### ARP Reply From Recipient
 Sent using unicast to the initiator.
 * SRC IP: Recipient IP.